A new study found the prevalence of constipation was lower for those who recently consumed marijuana compared to those who had never used.

-Scientists still don’t completely understand how cannabis affects the gastrointestinal system and digestive process.
-To better understand the relationship, researchers identified American adults who completed the drug use and bowel movement questionnaires in the National Health and Nutrition Examination Survey over a 6-year period from 2005 to 2010.
+Scientists still don’t fully understand how cannabis affects the gastrointestinal system and digestive process.
+However, to better grasp the relationship, researchers identified American adults who completed the drug use and bowel movement questionnaires in the National Health and Nutrition Examination Survey over a 6-year period from 2005 to 2010.
 Using the Bristol Stool Form Scale, scientists then analyzed the likelihood of an individual suffering from chronic constipation or diarrhea based on recent marijuana use.

 According to the study, recent weed consumption was associated with 30% lower odds of constipation.
-The prevalence of constipation was also lower for those who reported recently consuming marijuana when compared to those who had never used or done so in the past.
+The prevalence of constipation was also lower for those who recently consumed marijuana compared to those who had never used or had used in the past.
 These results persisted when the scientists adjusted for demographic factors like race, sex, and socioeconomic status.

 However, there was no relationship with recent toking and diarrhea symptoms.